HTTPArchive/almanac.httparchive.org/src/content/en/2020/javascript.md

 That 153 KB equates to ~37% of the total script size that we send down to mobile devices.
 There's definitely some room for improvement here.

 ### Request Count
 Another way of looking at how much JavaScript we use is to explore how many JavaScript requests are made on each page.
-While reducing the number of requests was paramount to maintainingg good performance with HTTP/1.1, with HTTP/2 the opposite is the case: breaking JavaScript down into [smaller, individual files](https://web.dev/granular-chunking-nextjs/) is [typically better for performance](https://almanac.httparchive.org/en/2019/http2#impact-of-http2).
+While reducing the number of requests was paramount to maintaining good performance with HTTP/1.1, with HTTP/2 the opposite is the case: breaking JavaScript down into [smaller, individual files](https://web.dev/granular-chunking-nextjs/) is [typically better for performance](https://almanac.httparchive.org/en/2019/http2#impact-of-http2).

 {{ figure_markup(
   image="requests-2020.png",